ADA Updates

 Nasira is a dance artist born and bred in Cleveland Ohio.
 She began her educational dance training at Cleveland School of the Arts where she trained in ballet, modern, jazz, and contemporary styles for 9 years.
 Following that, she went on to continue her dance training at The University of North Carolina School of the Arts, with a focus in contemporary dance.
 She then went on to study at The Ailey School in New York City.
 Nasira has trained, studied and worked with many world renowned dance artists and choreographers such as Robert Battle, Christopher Huggins, Troy Powell, Darrell Moultrie, Ronald Alexander and Caridad Martinez, amongst many others.

 Koura Wright was born in Ithaca, NY, to a mother from Mali, and a father from upstate New York.
 At 10 years old, Koura moved to Knoxville, TN where she began her dance training with Amy Morton Vaughan, and later attended Austin-East Magnet High School where she studied Graham, Horton, and Humphrey techniques, as well as West African dance.
 Koura attended the University of Vermont and performed on the dance team, then became a company member with the Ithaca Ballet.
-She attended the Ailey School, then became a guest artist, then soloist, with the Appalachian Ballet Company.
+She attended the Ailey School, then became a guest artist, the soloist, with the Appalachian Ballet Company.
 In 2020, she graduated with a B.S. in Dance Performance and Choreography from Middle Tennessee State University.
 She moved to Las Vegas to dance with Contemporary West Dance Theater, under the direction of Bernard Gaddis, and became the director of the Youth Training Division for the school.
 Some of her favorite roles were in “Night Creature” by Alvin Ailey, “Vespers”by Ulysses Dove, and “Uninvited” by Jeneane Huggins.
 She went on to be the director of the youth program for Live Arts, with Avree Walker, and performed in a Tina Turner Tribute show.
 This is her first season as a member of Cleo II, and she is excited to be a part of this amazing group of artists.
 Koura also hula hoops and has a cat named Carebear.

 provider: vimeo